-Prelude floating liquefied natural gas (FLNG) facility is being developed by Shell for its Prelude and Concerto fields in the Browse Basin, offshore of Western Australia.
+Prelude floating liquefied natural gas (FLNG) facility is developed by Shell for its Prelude and Concerto fields in the Browse Basin, offshore Western Australia.
 It is the first FLNG development in the world.

 The FLNG complex enables placement of the liquefaction facilities directly on the offshore fields.
 It is based on Shell’s own technology.

 Prelude’s front-end engineering and design (FEED) was undertaken by the Technip Samsung Consortium (TSC), a joint venture of Technip and Samsung Heavy Industries.
 The same consortium is also responsible for the construction of the facility.
-Inpex, Korea Gas and CPC also respectively hold 17.5%, 10% and 5% stake in the project.
+Inpex, Korea Gas and CPC also respectively hold 17.5%, 10% and 5% stakes in the project.

-Prelude is expected to be the largest floating facility in the world.
-It will be 488m long, 74m wide and the topsides will weigh more than 50,000t each.
-A fully-loaded FLNG will weigh about 600,000t, six times more than an aircraft carrier.
+Prelude is 488m-long, 74m-wide and the topsides weigh more than 50,000t each.
+A fully loaded FLNG weighs 600,000t, six times more than an aircraft carrier.